zzantozz/kotor-1-mods/README.md

 on 14 Sep 2025, there was no problem downloading everything listed in the guide.
 Who knows if that will continue in the future?
 Storing everything here makes it future-proof.

-> **NOTE:** Some of the mods are too large to store in github, so I'm going to split them up.
+> **NOTE:** Some of the mods are too large to store in github, so I've split them up.
 They'll need to be reconstituted before working with them.
-The split files will be stored in separate subdirectories, and I'll write a script to reconstitute them to make it easy.
-The original mod files will be gitignored.
+The split files are stored in separate subdirectories in, `mod-archives-splits`.
+The `unsplit.sh` script can reconstitute a mod from one of those directories.
+  I still need to come up with something to reconstitute everything before installing.

 Phase 2: Across the downloaded mods, some of them have very specific installation instructions.
 Since we can't use a mod manager, it means we have to extract things into the overrides dir and manage the state